daespinel/intersite/README.md

 <REMOTE_REGION_ONE>,<REMOTE_REGION_TWO>,<REMOTE_REGION_THREE>
 ```

-### Layer 3 routing extension
+### Layer 3 routing resource

-This service provides a logical router among several existing and independent resources (networks and their subnetworks) deployed in different sites.
+This resource provides a logical router among several existing and independent resources (networks and their subnetworks) deployed in different sites.

 ```bash
 # Local region name with the Neutron network uuid